dhruvkb/resume/README.md

 ### Note

 A basic LaTeX installation probably won't contain the all the packages required to compile this document.
 Use `tlmgr` to install them manually.
-A comprehensive list can be found in the [`texlive_packages`](texlive/texlive_packages) file.

 If you want to use `latexmk` to setup a watch and build process, you will probably need to install it using `tlmgr` too.

+- latexmk
+- xetex
+- enumitem
+- extsizes
+- fontspec
+- geometry
+- hyperref
+- hyphenat
+- multicol
+- pgf
+- tabularx
+- titlesec
+- xstring
+- xcolor

 The command to build the PDF of the cover letter and résumé is as follows.